Macedonian League

 The false claim being made

-As part of the push by FYROM Slav organizations to promote the so-called "Macedonian [sic] Genocide" on a large scale internationally, the general premise being used by all is: "Greece was artificially created by the Great Powers who, in turn, turned a blind eye to the acts of slaughter (and genocide) allegedly committed by successive Greek governments."
+In this article, as part of the push by this organization to promote the so-called "Macedonian [sic] Genocide" on a large scale internationally, the general premise is: "Greece was artificially created by the Great Powers who, in turn, turned a blind eye to the acts of persecution and slaughter (and, therefore, genocide) allegedly committed by successive Greek governments."

-Does the above photo show images of "a mass exodus of Macedonians [sic] as part of a population exchange" during the alleged genocide perpetrated by Greeks?
+Does the above photo show images "a mass exodus of Macedonians [sic] as part of a population exchange" during the alleged "Macedonian [sic] Genocide" perpetrated by Greeks?

 No. Please refer to the right hand side of this section to see the authentic context of the photo in question.